Union Wood Co’s Table Buying Guide

 When we first started writing this guide, social distancing wasn’t a term any of us would have used.
 But the world is different now and we’re ready to change with it.

 If your table is for a public place or office we can work with you to find a solution for keeping people safe.
-That could mean making smaller tables (like our Irons Training Table) that can be used on their own for individuals or configured together for a larger group.
+That could mean making smaller tables that can be used on their own for individuals or configured together for a larger group.
 We can also build dividers that’ll shield people from one another in tight spaces.

 What is the best table shape?